 Depending on the size and complexity of an organization, an associate or bachelor's degree in web design, computer science or a related field of study is most often required by employers.
 According to the BLS, the job opportunities in this field are projected to increase by 8%, which is much faster than the average outlook, between 2019 and 2029.
 These professionals earned a median annual salary of $73,760 in 2019, per the BLS.

 If creating graphics and the visual design for web pages sounds appealing, becoming a graphic designer could be the right career choice.
 Graphic designers not only draw and import images and style elements for web pages, but also produce artistic content for printed projects, such as brochures, newsletters, fliers, reports, magazines and marketing materials.

 Entry into this profession requires a bachelor's degree in graphic design or a related field.
 It's also important to have a professional portfolio of quality work to show prospective employers.
-The BLS expects a 4% change in employment of graphic designers between 2016-2026.
-In 2018, the median annual salary of these design workers was $50,370, per the BLS.
+The BLS expects a 4% decline in employment of graphic designers between 2019-2029.
+In 2019, the median annual salary of these design workers was $52,110, per the BLS.